 The first thing that caught my eye when this bike was revealed by Diamondback was the customizable SR Suntour XCT fork with 80mm of travel.
 It comes with a preload function, which means that you can change how responsive you want it to be.
 This makes the bike more versatile, but also suitable for more riders.

-Disc brakes are an important feature that distinguishes the best budget mountain bikes from the rest, and Diamondback Lux has them.
+Disc brakes on bikes are an important feature that distinguishes the best budget mountain bikes from the rest, and Diamondback Lux has them.
 These are Tektro Aries mechanical brakes, which I like pretty much because they are a good upgrade from V brakes.

 From my experience, saddle plays a significant role in whether you’ll enjoy your bicycle or not.
 Diamondback Lux comes with a Devine Edition MTB, which has pretty positive reviews online.
 It’s a female-specific mountain biking saddle, so your long rides will be comfy and without soreness.